rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 `Clone` makes shallow copies of managed pointers and other shared pointer types like `Rc` and `ARC`.
 For deep copies use the `DeepClone` trait and the `deep_clone` method.

+Note that `copy` has not been removed from the language yet and there may still be some types that don't implement `Clone`.

 ### Iterators

 Rust is in the middle of a transition to a new iterator mechanism.
 Instead of using higher-order functions like Ruby ("internal iterators") Rust will use `Iterator` types, like Java ("external iterators").
 There was an [excellent blog post][iterators] recently exploring the pros and cons of each.
 External iterators are more flexible and their code is believed to be faster to generate.